Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 In an era when clients are looking for a better, faster, longer service delivery plan, how is it possible without a flexible working workforce?

 Flexibility should be on the agenda for all companies, not only as part of HR’s remit but driven by a desire to create more innovative, efficient and effective businesses.
-As of 30 June 2014 everyone has the right to request flexible working, although it is yet to be seen how this works in practice.

 The number of people who would like to work flexibly is rarely the issue but businesses are reluctant to create flexible working practices, usually because of the perceived burden on management’s time and the belief that flexible working creates inefficiencies.
 But surely this is just a logistical issue?